-- a.
-Types of Courses: Courses in the programme are of three kinds:

-- Core Course
+- o Core Course

-- Elective Course
+- o Elective Course

 - Ability Enhancement Course

 - 1. Core Course: A course, which should compulsorily be studied by a candidate as a basic requirement to complete the program, is termed as a Core course.
 There are Core Theory (CT) and Core Practical (CP) Courses in every semester. - 2 Elective Course: A course which can be chosen from a very specific or advanced subject of study or which provides an extended scope or which enables exposure to some other domain or expertise, is called an Elective Course.
-Elective courses may be of two types - 2a.
+Elective courses may be of two types

+2a.
 Discipline Specific Skill Elective (SEC) Course: Elective courses offered by the main subject of study are referred to as Discipline Specific Elective.
 The Institute may also offer discipline related Elective courses of interdisciplinary nature.
-An elective may be "Discipline Specific Electives (DSE)" gazing on those courses which add intellectual efficiency to the students. - 2b.
+An elective may be "Discipline Specific Electives (DSE)" gazing on those courses which add intellectual efficiency to the students.

+2b.
 Generic Elective (GEC) Course: An elective course chosen generally from an unrelated discipline/subject, with an intention to seek exposure is called a Generic Elective.